 Table of Contents

-Marketing attribution is the analytical process of understanding which marketing channels and campaigns are working to drive new sales.
+Marketing attribution is the analytical process of understanding which marketing channels and campaigns are working to drive new leads and revenue.

 That’s the short snappy definition anyway.

 Marketing attribution is the science behind analysing marketing touchpoints a user interacts with that influences their path to purchase.